Protection Paladin Tanking Guide

 - Glyph of Righteous Retreat – Bubblehearth

 15% Expertise removes all the boss’s dodge and parry.
 In addition to making sure your attacks land it also makes sure you are generating maximum threat.
-Certain races have Expertise, as do some gems and enchants.
+Certain races have an Expertise bonus, which will add to this total.

-Reforging: Try to get to 7.5% Hit from just gear stats, then reforge to Expertise and then Mastery.
+Try to get to 7.5% Hit from just gear stats, then reforge to Expertise and then either Haste or Mastery.

 - Stamina > Parry/Dodge > Mastery > Hit (7.5%) > Haste > Expertise (7.5%)